eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 SoftHSM is a software implementation of an HSM (Hardware Security Module).
-If *eProsima Fast DDS* tests are activated and *libp11* is installed on the system, SoftHSM is additioanlly required to run tests of PKCS#11 features.
+If *eProsima Fast DDS* tests are activated and *libp11* is installed on the system, SoftHSM is additionally required to run tests of PKCS#11 features.

 Download the SoftHSM_ for Windows installer from this `repository <https://github.com/disig/SoftHSM2-for-Windows>`_.